devraj894/Discord-Bot/README.md

 Overview

-This Discord bot is built using Discord.js and deployed on Vercel.
+This Discord bot is built using Discord.js and deployed on Render.
 It offers a variety of commands categorized into different features such as Basic, Fun, Info, Interaction, Moderation, Role, Task, and Utility.

 How to Add the Bot to Your Server